CDC FluView / ILINet

 How It Works

-Approximately 3,000 healthcare providers across all 50 states, Puerto Rico, the U.S. Virgin Islands, and the District of Columbia voluntarily report the total number of patient visits and the number of visits for ILI each week.
+Approximately 3,000 healthcare providers across the United States, Puerto Rico, the U.S. Virgin Islands, and the District of Columbia voluntarily report the total number of patient visits and the number of visits for ILI each week.
+CDC FluView can still have current state-level gaps in the ILINet rows Local Health Signal uses, so some state pages explain the missing signal instead of showing a fake low number.

 What It Tells You